shawfdong/shawfdong.github.io/_posts/2017-8-30-luminous-on-pulpos.md

  /dev/sdl1 ceph data, active, cluster ceph, osd.11, block /dev/sdl2, block.db /dev/nvme0n1p23, block.wal /dev/nvme0n1p24
  /dev/sdl2 ceph block, for /dev/sdl1
 ```
-**NOTE** each DB partition is only 1GB in size and each WAL partition is only 576MB.
+<p class="note">Each DB partition is only 1GB in size and each WAL partition is only 576MB.
 So there is plenty of space left on the first NVMe SSD (the total capacity is 1.1TB).
-We may create a new partition there to benchmark the NVMe SSD in the near future.
+We may create a new partition there to benchmark the NVMe SSD in the near future.</p>

 Let's chech the cluster status:
 ```shell